MurkySoup/cli-crypto/README.md

 ## Prerequisites

-These utilties require Python 3.6+ (preferably 3.7+) and the following modules:
+These utilities require Python 3.6+ (preferably 3.7+) and the following modules:

 * sys
 * os